Projects

 How photosynthesis acclimates to light fluctuations?

-We use system engineering approaches in mutants of the green microalgae Chlamydomonas reinhardtii to characterize the molecular functionning of photosynthesis under various light fluctuations (Steen et al, 2022).
-We will further developp this approach on a large library of mutant (CLiP) to discover new genes involved in photosynthetic acclimation to light fluctuations.
+We use system engineering approaches in mutants of the green microalgae Chlamydomonas reinhardtii to characterize the molecular functioning of photosynthesis under various light fluctuations (Steen et al, 2022).
+We will further develop this approach on a large library of mutant (CLiP) to discover new genes involved in photosynthetic acclimation to light fluctuations.
+Stay tuned in 2024-2025 for new results!

 Unravel the dynamic bioenergetic functionning of the algal CO2 concentration mechanism.

 Such mechanism requires an important amount of energy but the bioenergetic of the CCM are not understood.
-We have recently unraveled one mechanistic link between photosynthesis activity and the CCM energization (Burlacot et al, 2022), but we have yet just scratched the surface of a much more complex bioenergetic network allowing a proper CCM functionning.
-Using chlorophyll fluorescence screens on mutant libraries, we aim at unravelling the players involved in this bioenergetic network and further characterize their role under dynamic range of CO2 availability.
+We have recently unraveled one mechanistic link between photosynthesis activity and the CCM energization (Burlacot et al, 2022), but we have yet just scratched the surface of a much more complex bioenergetic network allowing a proper CCM functioning (Burlacot et al, 2023).
+We recently developed a new framework for quantifying the energetic requirements for CO2 fixation (Peltier et al, 2024) and will be further characterizing the players involved in this bioenergetic network to further characterize their role under dynamic range of CO2 availability.

 Model the functionning of algal photosynthesis

-Although the main principles of photosynthesis are the same for all photosynthetic organisms, its functionning can varry from specie to specie.
+Although the main principles of photosynthesis are the same for all photosynthetic organisms, its functioning can vary from specie to specie.
 Modelling photosynthesis has had an important impact on our understanding of biogeochemical processes since it has allowed to calculate the rate of photosynthesis at the level of the Earth from remote measurements and follow its changes over time.
-However the current models are based on higher plant but microalgae, which represent half of photosynthesis worldwide have a rather different photosynthesis functionning.
+However the current models are based on higher plant but microalgae, which represent half of photosynthesis worldwide have a rather different photosynthesis functioning.
 Building more models of photosynthesis would help assessing how global warming will affect microalgal-mediated CO2 fixation of Earth.

-We will use the model algae Chlamydomonas reinhardtii to build green microalgal models on photosynthesis functionning.
+We will use the model algae Chlamydomonas reinhardtii to build green microalgal models on photosynthesis functioning.

 Dissecting the molecular basis of photosynthetic proteins activity